nodecg/nodecg/tutorials/migrating-0.9-to-1.0.md

 ### <a name="panel-click"></a> Undocumented (and broken) `panelClick` event has been removed

-Previously, NodeCG had an undocumented feature where any click even on any panel (or dialog) would emit a `panelClick` event on that panel's `document`.
+Previously, NodeCG had an undocumented feature where any click event on any panel (or dialog) would emit a `panelClick` event on that panel's `document`.

 This undocumented feature has been removed, and never really worked properly to begin with.
 If your bundle relied on it, you will need to re-implement similar functionality in your bundle's code.